-ISA offers the language A: literature course at both the standard and higher levels, in English and home languages (SL only) as part of the School-Supported Self-Taught option (see below).
+ISA offers the language A: literature course at both the standard and higher levels, in English (see DP Language A: literature (school-supported self-taught) - standard level for information studying the literature of a home language).
 When sufficient enrolment exists, the school considers expanding this offering to other languages (see Limits on course selection: minimum class size).